-Sixty per cent of the programme is dedicated to clinical experience in fixed, removable and implant prosthodontics.
+Sixty per cent of the programme is dedicated to clinical experience.
 Teaching styles include close mentoring, chair-side guidance and small group work that emphasises the importance of the evidence base in literature and creates new research opportunities.

-One of the largest programmes in the UK to offer specialist training in prosthodontics.
+One of the largest specialist prosthodontics courses in the UK.

-A fully integrated programme with teaching in implants, fixed and removable prosthodontics.
+A fully integrated course with teaching in implants, and fixed and removable prosthodontics.